 Say what you will about nepotism.
 People despise it when it’s working against them, but when you can intentionally make it work for you with a solid plan, it’s fantastic.

-Take for example, my customers in my electrical contracting business.
-They have become my friends over time, and this solidifies the social capital and thus keeps the financial capital flowing.
-And as they are my friends, I get to know them and their families, and I always stop at nothing to make sure their business is running well and I help out in other ways where I can.
+As they are my friends, I get to know them and their families, and I always stopped at nothing to make sure their business is running well and I help out in other ways where I can.

 I may be driving between two customers, I let the first customer know what area I’m going to, and ask if they have any deliveries going out that way.
 If it’s on my way, I’ll take it with me.
 It’s no inconvenience, and they save on delivery, while still being able to charge for it.